Vewiser/SqueezeStack-DB/README.md

 - **Machine Learning Experts**: Use DeepML models to predict recipe recommendations and help users achieve their health goals.
 - **API Developers**: Build robust APIs that serve juice data to web and mobile applications.

+## Front-End Features
+- **Recipe Search**: Search for juice recipes based on ingredients, categories, or nutritional information.
+- **Recipe Submission**: Form to submit new recipes, including image uploads to AWS S3.
+- **Data Visualization**: View charts and graphs that display nutritional information or recipe trends.
+- **DeepML Integration**: Displays recommendations or predictions from machine learning models, such as suggesting juices based on personal health goals or preferences.

 ## License

 This project is licensed under the MIT License.
 Feel free to modify, distribute, and contribute!

+---

+**This README sets the foundation for a multi-faceted project that combines back-end, front-end, and ML capabilities, encouraging community contributions and making it suitable for diverse applications.**